leic-pt/resumos-leic/content/bd/0007-normalization.md

 > $id \to modelo$, $modelo \to voltagem$

-Neste caso já respeita a 2ª FN, pois tanto $id \to modelo$ como $id \to voltagem$, e portanto, por transitividade, $id \to modelo \to voltagem$ - temos, assim, todos os atributos não-chave a depender de atributos chave.
+Neste caso, a relação já respeita a 2ª FN, pois tanto $id \to modelo$ como $modelo \to voltagem$, e portanto, por transitividade, $id \to modelo \to voltagem$.
+Temos, assim, todos os atributos não-chave a depender de atributos chave.

 No entanto, a voltagem não é independente do modelo ($modelo \to voltagem$), pelo que esta relação não respeita a 3ª FN.
 :::